How Long Does Cross Stitch Take? 40–200+ Hours (Realistic Guide)

 The numbers in the table above don't lie—but neither does the pile of abandoned WIPs in most stitchers' closets.
 Start smaller than you think you should, especially for your first few projects.

-How StitchMate shows time estimates
+How Stitchmate shows time estimates

-When you convert a photo to a pattern in StitchMate, the Import Mode displays a time estimate that updates in real time as you adjust pattern size.
+When you convert a photo to a pattern in Stitchmate, the Import Mode displays a time estimate that updates in real time as you adjust pattern size.

 The estimate uses a conservative baseline and shows a range (like "8-16 hours") to acknowledge that individual speeds vary.
 As you drag the size slider, you can immediately see how dropping from 150×150 to 100×100 affects your time commitment.